microsoft/adaptive_cloud_community/README.md

-# Azure Arc, Edge and Platform Community
+# Azure Arc Edge and Platform Community

 ![Arc](./img/arc.png)

 ## Overview

-Once a month, the various Azure Arc, Edge and Platform product groups at Microsoft will hold a call to showcase new features, talk through important topics and engage in a Q&A regarding Azure Arc.
+Once a month, the various Azure Arc Edge and Platform product groups at Microsoft will hold a call to showcase new features, talk through important topics and engage in a Q&A regarding Azure Arc.
 The foundational goals of the call are highlighted below:

 - Provide the Azure Arc community with product updates
-- Host a short talk and/or demo on Azure Arc, Edge and Platform technologies and products technologies
+- Host a short talk and/or demo on Azure Arc Edge and Platform technologies and products technologies
 - Collect feedback from the community on issues, blockers, use cases, and questions related to Azure Hybrid Cloud technologies and products

 ## Who is the "community"? 💬

 If you are a customer, partner, Microsoft employee, or just someone who loves tech, for us, you are part of our community.
-The content presented in our calls is **not under a non-disclosure agreement (NDA)** and is public because our mission is just to spread the ❤️ for Azure Arc, Edge and Platform solutions and technologies.
+The content presented in our calls is **not under a non-disclosure agreement (NDA)** and is public because our mission is just to spread the ❤️ for Azure Arc Edge and Platform solutions and technologies.

 ## Meetup agenda 📃